manoj-makkuboy/feed-ninja/README.md

 # Feed Ninja
-A feed aggregator webservice with full unicode support, Build using Python + Django.
+A feed aggregator webservice with full unicode support, build using Python + Django.

 **Features:**
 - Uses asyncio and aiohttp to download feeds asynchronously from a number of blogs.
 - Uses feedparser to parse the downloaded feeds.
-- Uses Django Rest Framework to serialize the send the response.
+- Uses Django Rest Framework to serialize and send the response.
 - User Authentication using JSON Web Tokens.

 Would you require a frontend?